neuro-ng/oxcaml-ubuntu/README.md

 ## 🐳 This Docker Image

-This is a minimal Docker image that provides just the OxCaml compiler environment without additional development tools.
+This is a comprehensive Docker image that provides the OxCaml compiler environment and all development tools specified in oxcaml.org.
 Perfect for:

+* **Full development workflows** with all tools pre-configured
-* **CI/CD pipelines** that need a lightweight OxCaml environment
+* **CI/CD pipelines** requiring complete OxCaml toolchain
-* **Base images** for building your own OxCaml development containers
-* **Quick testing** of OxCaml code
+* **Quick project setup** without manual tool installation
+* **Consistent development environments** across teams

 ### What's Included